 Elizabeth is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
 With a population of 129,216 people and 26 constituent neighborhoods, Elizabeth is the fourth largest community in New Jersey.

-Because occupations involving physical labor dominate the local economy, Elizabeth is generally considered to be a blue-collar town.
-39.27% of the Elizabeth workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Elizabeth is a blue-collar town, with 39.27% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Elizabeth is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Elizabeth who work in office and administrative support (11.92%), sales jobs (8.76%), and maintenance occupations (7.38%).

-One of the nice things about Elizabeth is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Elizabeth is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Like elsewhere in America, most people in Elizabeth use a private automobile to get to work.
 But notably, a substantial number of Elizabeth‘s citizens do make use of public transit in their daily commute, primarily riding taxis.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.